 Prior to pursuing the DPhil in Population Health, Marisha worked at the Kennedy Institute of Ethics as a Research Associate on two grants to develop ethics guidance for the responsible and equitable inclusion of pregnant women in clinical research.
-Marisha earned her MSc in Global Mental Health from the London School of Hygiene and Tropical Medicine and King's College London in 2016, and her BS in International Health from the School of Nursing and Health Studies at Georgetown University in 2014.
+Marisha earned her MSc in Global Mental Health from the London School of Hygiene and Tropical Medicine and King's College London, and her BS in International Health from the School of Nursing and Health Studies at Georgetown University.

 Global mental health should engage with the ethics of involuntary admission

 Wickremsinhe MN., (2021), International Journal of Mental Health Systems, 15

 Human Rights and Global Mental Health: Reducing the Use of Coercive Measures

 Cratsley K. et al, (2021), Global Mental Health Ethics

 An analysis of funding patterns in development assistance for mental health: who, when, what, and where

 Gribble RSF. et al, (2021), Global Mental Health, 8

 International funding for mental health: a review of the last decade.

 Liese BH. et al, (2019), Int Health, 11, 361 - 369